 America’s 19th tax-credit scholarship program

-Corporations can claim a 100 percent tax credit for contributions to approved Scholarship Granting Organizations (SGOs), nonprofits that provide private school scholarships, counted against the Modified Business Tax.
+Nevada allows corporations to claim a 100 percent tax credit for contributions to approved scholarship granting organizations (SGOs), nonprofits that provide private school scholarships, counted against the Modified Business Tax.
 Taxpayers may carry forward a tax credit under this program for five years.
-The total amount of tax credits awarded statewide is limited to $5 million in 2015–16, a limit that increases 110 percent each year.
+The total amount of tax credits awarded statewide is limited to $5.5 million in 2016–17, a limit that increases 10 percent each year.

 Scholarship amounts are determined by SGOs.
-The maximum scholarship is $7,775 in 2015–16, a limit that increases by the CPI increase each year.
+The maximum scholarship is $7,763 in 2016–17, a limit that increases by the Consumer Price Index increase each year.

 All students receiving scholarships under this program must come from families whose household incomes are at or below 300 percent of the federal poverty line ($72,900 for a family of four in 2016–17).